jaymccon/cloudctl/README.md

 # cloudctl

-`cloudctl` is an experiemental  cli for the cloud based on [AWS Cloud Conrol API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/).
+`cloudctl` is an experiemental  cli for the cloud based on [AWS Cloud Control API](https://aws.amazon.com/blogs/aws/announcing-aws-cloud-control-api/).
 It aims to provide a consistent and user-centric cli experience.

 **Project state:** pre-alpha